apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 -  The default number of VPCs an Account can create is 20.
-However, you can change it by using the max.account.vpcs global parameter, which controls the maximum number of VPCs an account is allowed to create.
+However, you can change it by using the max.account.vpcs global parameter, which controls the maximum number of VPCs an Account is allowed to create.

--  The default number of Network Tiers an account can create within a VPC is 3.
+-  The default number of Network Tiers an Account can create within a VPC is 3.
    You can configure this number by using the vpc.max.networks parameter.